 - Identify critical suppliers.
-This process should include assessment of the organization’s aggregate supply chain and concentration risk across all its locations (domestic and international), businesses and service provider relationships.
+This process should include assessment of the organisation’s aggregate supply chain and concentration risk across all its locations (domestic and international), businesses and service provider relationships.

 - Leverage available technology solutions, such as security ratings tools, to enhance supplier oversight.

-- Build in redundancy for key value-driving activities to minimize possible disruptions.
+- Build in redundancy for key value-driving activities to minimise possible disruptions.

 - Focus on supporting infrastructure and data to help identify key points of failure across profit-generating activities.

-- Assess how a disruption within a third party will impact an organization’s ability to operate within its tolerance thresholds.
+- Assess how a disruption within a third party will impact an organisation’s ability to operate within its tolerance thresholds.

 - Design scenarios against which to test and monitor third, fourth and fifth parties’ resilience and effects on impact tolerance.